-NOTICE IS HEREBY GIVEN that an Annual Meeting of Shareholders of Cara Operations Limited (the "Company") will be held at Novotel Toronto Vaughan Centre, 200 Bass Pro Mills Dr., Vaughan, Ontario, L4N 0B9 on May 6, 2016 at 11:00 a.m.
+NOTICE IS HEREBY GIVEN that an Annual Meeting of Shareholders of Cara Operations Limited (the "Company") will be held at Novotel Toronto Vaughan Centre, 200 Bass Pro Mills Dr., Vaughan, Ontario, L4N 0B9 on Friday, May 5, 2017 at 11:00 a.m.
 (Toronto time) for the following purposes:

-- (a) to receive the consolidated financial statements for the year ended December 27, 2015 and the auditor's report of those statements; - (b) to elect directors; - (c) to appoint auditors and authorize the directors to fix their remuneration; and - (d) to transact such other business as may properly come before the meeting.
+- (a) to receive the audited consolidated financial statements of the Company for the financial year ended December 25, 2016 and the auditors' report thereon; - (b) to elect directors; - (c) to appoint the auditors and authorize the directors to fix the auditors' remuneration; and - (d) to transact such other business as may properly come before the meeting.